Introduction to BigQuery jobs

 This page provides an overview of BigQuery jobs.

-For more information on IAM roles and permissions in BigQuery, see access control.
+For more information about IAM roles and permissions in BigQuery, see Predefined roles and permissions.

-For information about job quotas, see the documentation for the job type on the Quota Policy page:
+For information about job quotas, see the documentation for the job type on the Quotas and limits page:

 Every job is associated with a specific project that you specify.
 The billing account attached to the associated project is billed for any usage incurred by the job.
 If you share access to a project, any jobs run in the project are also billed to the billing account.

 the cost is billed to the project that runs the job.
 Thus when you view the job

 ID of a query job with the format of

 project_id is the ID of the project billed for the query.